duckdb/duckdb-wasm/packages/duckdb-wasm/README.md

 `)) {
     // ...
 }
-// Close the connection to free memory await conn.close();
+// Close the connection to release memory await conn.close();
 ```